 Targeted Medical Review

 The targeted medical review process was implemented with the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 If a patient’s treatment expenses surpass $3,000, these claims may be subject to targeted review.
-But as we explained here, “Despite the fact that the review threshold was reduced from $3,700 to $3,000 [in 2019], we do not expect to see an increase in reviews.
+But as we explained in our Common Questions from Our Medicare Open Forum Webinar FAQ, “Despite the fact that the review threshold was reduced from $3,700 to $3,000 [in 2019], we do not expect to see an increase in reviews.
 After all, Congress did not increase funding for claim reviews.”

 And not all claims that exceed the threshold will be targeted for review.
 Instead, auditors will select claims above the threshold to review based on these criteria: